-What phrase is to the right of the EBSCOHOST icon?
+What phrase is to the right of the EBSCOhist icon?

-Let's pretend that you were doing an exegesis on Deuteronomy 1:1-18.
+Let's pretend that you are doing an exegesis on Deuteronomy 1:1-18.

 Click on "Deuteronomy".

-How many results were there in both ATLA databases for the search on "Deuteronomy"?
+How many results are there in Biblical & Religious Studies Metasearch for the search "Deuteronomy"?

-This is ALL the results in the ATLA databases that have a discussion of some passage from the book of Deuteronomy.
+This is ALL the results in the Biblical & Religious Studies Metasearch that have a discussion of some passage from the book of Deuteronomy.
 Since we only want results for Deuteronomy 1, this is not very helpful.
 Click the back button on the browser.
 You should be back at the list of books of the Bible.

-This time, click on "[Expand]" next to the word "Deuteronomy".
-Now you will see a list of individual chapters from the book of Deuteronomy.
+This time, click "[Expand]" next to the word "Deuteronomy".
+You will see a list of individual chapters from the book of Deuteronomy.